Tanmay1798/Python_Practice/README.md

 # 1. Stack()

-A stack is a linear data structure that stores items in a Last-In/First-Out (LIFO).
-In element isnew elementis added at one end and an element is removed from that end only.
+A stack is a linear data structure that stores items in a Last-An/First-Out (LIFO).
+In an element, is new element is added at one end and an element is removed from that end only.

 ![L10](https://user-images.githubusercontent.com/83057230/175015854-fbe32110-336e-4904-b7a4-4905aeb97b01.jpg)